-Populations of common murres (Uria aalge), Atlantic puffins (Fratercula arctica) and northern gannets (Morus bassanus) off eastern Newfoundland have increased during the last three decades (Chardine et al. 2003).
-Given that capelin is an important prey item for these predators, particularly during the breeding season, increases in their populations are inconsistent with a collapse in the capelin stock (Frank et al. 2016).
-However, the population increase of common murres post-1991 was associated with major reductions in adult mortality due to the coincident closure of the Atlantic cod fishery.
-The removal of thousands of gillnets from inshore areas during the 1990s and 2000s resulted in a significant reduction in bycatch mortality (Regular et al. 2013).
+Populations of common murres (Uria aalge), Atlantic puffins (Fratercula arctica) and northern gannets (Morus bassanus) off eastern Newfoundland have increased during the last three decades (Chardine et al. 2003, 2013, Wilhelm et al. 2015).
+Given that capelin is an important prey item for these predators, particularly during the breeding season, increases in their populations are considered to be inconsistent with a collapse in the capelin stock by Frank et al. (2016).
+However, the population increase of common murres post-1991 has been associated with major reductions in adult mortality due to the coincident closure of the Atlantic salmon (Salmo salar) and Atlantic cod gillnet fisheries (Regular et al 2013).
+They considered that removal of thousands of gillnets from inshore areas during the 1990s and 2000s resulted in a significant reduction in bycatch mortality of breeding adult diving seabirds.
 Reductions in common murre adult mortality associated with ship-sourced oil pollution and hunting also decreased during this same period (Wilhelm et al. 2009).
 The cumulative effects of these reductions in common murre adult mortality would have overweighed negative population effects associated with bottom-up prey base reductions.
-Increases in populations of Atlantic puffins and northern gannets were associated with the same cumulative effects.
+Increases in the populations of Atlantic puffins and northern gannets were associated with the same cumulative effects.

-Throughout the 1990s, common murres on Funk Island fed capelin almost exclusively to their chicks during the breeding season.
-This was proposed as support for the capelin non-collapse hypothesis (Frank et al. 2016).
-However, consistently high abundances of capelin at annually persistent spawning sites within seabird foraging ranges allowed for the high percentage of capelin in parental deliveries (Davoren et al. 2012, Davoren 2013).
-Fish stocks in general and pelagic stocks in particular contract their geographic range during periods of rapid population decline (Winters & Wheeler 1985, Burgess et al. 2017).
+Throughout the 1990s, common murres on Funk Island fed capelin almost exclusively to their chicks during the breeding season (Davoren & Montevecchi 2003).
+This was taken as support for the capelin non-collapse hypothesis (Frank et al. 2016).
+However, consistently high local abundances of capelin at annually persistent spawning sites within seabird foraging ranges allowed for the high percentage of capelin in parental deliveries (Davoren et al. 2012, Davoren 2013).
+Fish stocks in general and pelagic stocks in particular contract their geographic range during periods of rapid population decline (Winters & Wheeler 1985, Worm & Tettensor 2011, Burgess et al. 2017).
 This pattern has been described for several finfish and shellfish populations (Prince et al. 2008, Wilberg et al. 2009), including Atlantic cod (Rose & Kulka 1999) and Northwest Atlantic herring stocks (Winters & Wheeler 1985).
-Capelin’s center of distribution moved southward during the early 1990s, i.e. closer to the vicinity of seabird colonies in Newfoundland’s northeast coast.
-Therefore, a higher proportion of capelin in common murre’s diet is not inconsistent with the collapse hypothesis, whereby the range of the collapsed capelin stock overlapped with the foraging range of breeding colonies of common murres.
+Capelin’s center of distribution moved southward during the early 1990s, i.e. closer to the vicinity of seabird colonies along Newfoundland’s northeast coast.
+Therefore, a higher proportion of capelin in common murre’s diet is not inconsistent with the collapse hypothesis, whereby the range of the collapsed capelin stock overlapped with the foraging range of breeding colonies of common murres, Atlantic puffins and northern gannets.

-Capelin represented a large proportion of northern gannet’s diet from 1990-2004 (20 – 100 %) in contrast to pre-1990 (<12%, Montevecchi 2007).
+Capelin also represented significant proportions of northern gannet’s diet from 1990-2012 (20 – 100 %) in contrast to pre-1990 (<12%, Montevecchi 2007, Bennett et al. 2013).
 This change in northern gannet diet was proposed as support for the non-collapse hypothesis (Frank et al. 2016).
-However, this change in diet was due to the cold water intrusion that occurred during the 1990s which precluded northern gannet’s preferred large pelagic warm-water prey (mackerel Scomber scombrus, Atlantic saury Scomberesox saurus and short-finned squid Illex illecebrosus) from moving into the region (Montevecchi & Myers 1997, Montevecchi 2007).
-In addition, capelin was a minor prey item in seabird diets during the 1990s in Labrador (Bryant & Jones 1999, Baillie & Jones 2004).
-This is consistent with the hypothesis of a collapsed capelin stock, hyper-aggregated in the southern portion of its range.
+However, this change in diet occurred at that same time as a cold water intrusion that occurred during the 1990s which was associated with a decline in a decline in the abundance of northern gannet’s preferred large pelagic prey, Atlantic mackerel Scomber scombrus, Atlantic saury Scomberesox saurus and short-finned squid Illex illecebrosus, which are found in warm waters (Montevecchi & Myers 1997, Montevecchi 2007).
+For example, mackerel and saury were more abundant in the region in 2005 and 2006 when waters were warmer and the percentage of capelin in the gannets’ prey landings fell to 13% and 2%, respectively (Montevecchi 2007).
+As well, capelin was a minor prey item in seabird diets during the 1990s in Labrador (Bryant & Jones 1999, Baillie & Jones 2004) which is consistent with the hypothesis of a collapsed capelin stock, hyper-aggregated in the southern portion of its range.